lm3nitro/Projects/NSM/Zeek/Zeek Install on Ubuntu 22.04.md

 server = splunkserver:9997
 [tcpout-server://splunkserver:9997]
 ```
-We then started the fowarder and confirmed that it was running and that I was receiving the data in Splunk:
+I then started the forwarder and confirmed that it was running and that I was receiving the data in Splunk:

 ```
 cd /opt/splunkforwarder/bin
 ./splunk start